imjihuan/fuego/docs/rst_src/spec.json.rst

-So, for example, for a test called Functional.mytest, if the spec declared a variable called 'loops', with a value of "10", the following test variable would be defined: FUNCTIONAL_MYTEST_LOOPS=10
+So, for example, for a test called Functional.mytest, if the spec declared a variable called 'loops', with a value of "10", the following shell environment variable would be defined during the test: FUNCTIONAL_MYTEST_LOOPS=10

-The intent is allow for a test author or some other party to declare a set of parameters to run the test in a different configuration.
+The intent is allow for a test author or some other party to declare sets of parameters to run the test in different configurations.
+A different test configuration is sometimes called a "test variant".

-Fuego is often used to wrap existing test programs and benchmarks, which have command line options for controlling various test execution parameters.
-Setting these command line options is one of the primary purposes of specs, and the spec.json file.
+Fuego tests often wrap existing test programs and benchmarks, which have command line options for controlling various test execution parameters.
+Setting these command line options is one of the primary purposes of specs, and the ``spec.json`` file.

 ==========
 Schema